CopyCat73/SmartThings-Dev/smartapps/copycat73/netatmo-security.src/readme.md

 ## Install the SmartApp

 In the SmartThings app, go to Automation, SmartApps.
-Click "+ add a SmartApp" and into "My Apps".
+Click "+ add a SmartApp" and go into "My Apps".
 Netatmo Security should be listed there:

 <img src="https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/app_1.png" width="200">